J1407b: 2007 dimming and discovery

-The event was not noticed until 3 December 2010, when Mark J. Pecaut, a graduate student of Eric E. Mamajek at the University of Rochester, discovered V1400 Centauri's 2007 eclipse while investigating SuperWASP's public light curve database.
+The event was not noticed until 3 December 2010, when Mark J. Pecaut, a graduate student of Eric E. Mamajek at the University of Rochester, discovered V1400 Centauri's 2007 dimming while investigating SuperWASP's public light curve database.
 Pecaut and Mamajek were originally intending to use the SuperWASP data to check for brightness variability in candidate low-mass stars of the Scorpius–Centaurus association, which they had been studying since 2009.
-Mamajek, Pecaut, and collaborators presented their discovery of V1400 Centauri's eclipse in January 2012 at the 219th American Astronomical Society conference in Austin, Texas, and then formally published their results in The Astronomical Journal in March 2012.
+Mamajek, Pecaut, and collaborators presented their discovery of V1400 Centauri's dimming in January 2012 at the 219th American Astronomical Society conference in Austin, Texas, and then formally published their results in The Astronomical Journal in March 2012.

-Unsuccessful searches for companions around V1400 Centauri suggest that the object that eclipsed the star must be substellar in mass (below 80 Jupiter masses), which means it could either be a brown dwarf or a planetary-mass object.
-Mamajek's team hypothesized that this substellar object could be orbiting V1400 Centauri as either an exoplanet or binary companion, although later studies have since disfavored this scenario.

-Name origin
+Name

 The object was first dubbed "J1407b" in a paper published by Tim van Werkhoven, Matthew Kenworthy, and Eric Mamajek in 2014, which assumed the object was orbiting V1400 Centauri as an exoplanet.
 The name J1407b follows the exoplanet naming convention by adding the letter "b" after the host star's name.
 At the time of J1407b's discovery, V1400 Centauri was known as "J1407", which is the shortened form of the star's full SuperWASP catalogue designation 1SWASP J140747.93–394542.6.
 This designation shows the star's location in the sky in equatorial coordinates.